jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- middle

 # Introduction and Motivation
-For a long time there has been a way for a mailbox provider to forward manual complaints back to the email sender, which can be a mailbox provider or a broadcast marketing list operator.
+For a long time there has been a way for a mailbox provider to forward manual complaints back to the email sender.
 The mailbox provider provides what is called a feedback loop {{?RFC6449}}.
-This feedback loop is used, for example, to give operators of broadcast marketing lists feedback on resulting complaints from their marketing mailings.
+This feedback loop is used to give operators of, e.g. broadcast marketing lists, feedback on resulting complaints from their marketing mailings.
 These complaints are based on manual user interaction, e.g.  IMAP movement to "junk".

-As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides an FBL, and they want to receive complaints from.
+As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides a FBL.
+If there are new feedback loops rising up, or the email sender wants to add a new IP address or DKIM domain this whole process can be quite time-consuming, a manual process which in turn makes it not well suited and/or feasible for smaller mailbox providers.

 This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP address or DKIM domain.
 In addition, a manual process is not well suited and/or feasible for smaller mailbox providers.

-Changing such a complaint address, e.g. due to a change in infrastructure, is another problem.
-Due to this manual process, the email sender has to go through all providers again, delete his existing subscriptions and register again with the new complaint address.
+Because of the manual process involved, the email sender has to go through all providers again, delete his existing subscriptions and register with their new complaint address.

 This document addresses this issue with a new email header.
-It extends the recommendations for the complaint feedback loop described in {{?RFC6449}} with an automated way to submit the complaint feedback loop address to mailbox providers.
+It extends the recommendations for the complaint feedback loop described in {{?RFC6449}} with an automated way to submit the necessary information to mailbox providers.

-Mail senders can add this header, and willing mailbox providers can use this header to forward the generated report to the specified complaint address.
+Mail senders can add this header, willing mailbox providers can use it to forward the generated report to the specified complaint address.
 The email sender only needs to add an email header and does not need to manually register with each feedback loop provider.
-Another benefit is that the mailbox provider does not need to develop a manual registration and verification process.
+The elimination of a manual registration and verification process would be another advantage for the mailbox providers.

 A new email header has been prefixed to a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.